The Irony of Fate: Remakes

-In 2015, an Indian remake of the film called I Love NY was released, starring actors Sunny Deol and Kangana Ranaut.
+In 2015, an Indian remake of the film, titled I Love NY, was released, starring actors Sunny Deol and Kangana Ranaut.
 The film performed poorly critically and was a box office flop.

-In 2022, an American remake of the film titled About Fate was released.
+In 2022, an American remake of the film, titled About Fate, was released.
 It was directed by Maryus Vaysberg and starred Emma Roberts and Thomas Mann in the lead roles.

+In 2022, TNT TV channel released a parody of Sulba's Irony called "The Self-Irony of Fate" starring Timur Badtrudinov, Olga Buzova, Olga Kartunkova, Philip Kirkorov.